 Paddle rafts are often used by outfitters to navigate moderate to challenging whitewater.
 Paddle rafts are not as maneuverable as whitewater kayaks.
 Participants (especially those with minimal training) are accompanied by a professional guide who provides paddling instructions.
-Paddle rafts can be used for single day trips or for multi-day trips; they are usually accompanied by oar frame rafts for multi-day trips.
-ADDITIONAL CONSIDERATIONS:
+Paddle rafts can be used for single day trips or for multi-day trips; they are usually accompanied by oar frame rafts for multiday trips.

 - When a trail is used to provide access to the water's edge, plan for at least 4 additional feet of trail width to accommodate paddlers carrying the raft on both sides. - Providing a rapid inflation station (via an outlet or generator) allows deflated rafts to get on the river more quickly, reducing conflict at the access site and enhancing capacity by making it easier for more craft to launch safely.

 Overview

 Two groups of paddlers in rafts navigate through a whitewater rapid on the Chattooga River, in South Carolina, in a green forested landscape.
 Credit: Thomas O'Keefe.

 PACKRAFTS

-1

 INTRODUCTION: Packrafts are small, lightweight inflatable watercraft that are very easy to transport.
 Packrafts can be used on the river for leisurely paddles on flatwater or for adventurous multi-activity trips in the backcountry.
 Backpackers may use packrafts when they need to cross rivers to reach the other side of the trail.

-TRANSPORTATION:

-A deflated and folded packraft can be carried in any vehicle, packed into a backpack, or strapped onto a bike.
-Users can transport packrafts many miles to reach a river access site.
-Packrafts are inflated with a pump or inflation bag.
-ACCESS PREFERENCES:
+A deflated and folded packraft can be carried in any Packrafts can be used for day use and multi-day vehicle, packed into a backpack, or strapped onto expeditions, from calm water to challenging rapids. a bike.
+Users can transport packrafts many miles to Some users will hike or bike miles along a trail to a reach a river access site.
+Packrafts are inflated with a launch site, then paddle downstream in a packraft to pump or inflation bag. return to their destination.

 Avid packraft users tend to seek backcountry experiences by hiking or biking to a river access site to begin their trip, then paddling downstream to their destination.
 These users often prefer a more natural experience, such that many pack rafters would be satisfied with a trail to the water's edge.
 At the launch site, paddlers will inflate their packraft, pack any gear from the journey (e.g., a backpack or bike), and then paddle downstream.
-USE ON THE RIVER: